DeveloperNate/Power-BI-Vietnam-War-Info-Wiki/README.md

 <h1> Report</h1>

-Below is an image of a Power BI Dashboard that I created.
+Below is an image of a Power BI Dashboard that I created(File - Vietnam.pbix).
 The data was obtained from Wikipedia using web scrapping.
 The concept behind the Dashboard was to create a document that would be able to able to give an overview of each battle that occurred during the Vietnam War.
 This includes :

 <ul>
   <li>The location of the Battle</li>